davidcsterratt/IAML2019-SEM2-Assignment2/README.md

    https://github.com/davidcsterratt/IAML2019-SEM2-Assignment2, click
    on "Clone or download" and then "Download ZIP" at the bottom

-You will find all necessary data and the assignment notebook in the Assignment2 folder.
-The submission instructions are also contained in the notebook.
+You will find all necessary data and the assignment notebook in the repository.
+The submission instructions are contained in the notebook.

 The submission deadline for this assignment is **Monday 30/03/2019 at 16:00 UK time (GMT)**.